notInori/JS-UI-Library/Documentation.md

 ## Creating A UI Class Instance

-To create a new UI Library instance you use the class constuctor like this.
+Before you can create a GUI you must create an instance of the UI Library class.
+You can do this with the class constructor.
 We will be using `window` as the name of your object for storing an instance of the UI Library class.

 ### Constructor